 1.5 Cut Selected Cells: Ctrl + X

-To permanently cut the selected cell from the worksheet, press Ctrl + X on your keyboard.
+To permanently cut the selected cell from the worksheet, press Ctrl + X.

 1.6 Paste Content from Clipboard: Ctrl + V

-After copying cells from the worksheet, paste it with the command Ctrl + V anywhere in your workbook.
+After copying cells from the worksheet, paste them with the command Ctrl + V anywhere in your workbook.

 1.7 Repeat Last Action: F4

-To repeat your last command or action in the active worksheet, press F4 on your keyboard.
+To repeat your last command or action in the active worksheet, press F4.

 1.8 Display Paste Special Dialog Box: Ctrl + Alt + V

-1.9 Display Find and Replace: Ctrl + F
+1.9 Display Find and Replace, Find Selected: Ctrl + F

-To open the Find and Replace dialogue box, press Ctrl + F on the keyboard.
+To go to the Find tab from the Find and Replace dialogue box, use the shortcut Ctrl + F.

 1.10 Display Find and Replace, Replace Selected: Ctrl + H